ElmerDivi/Managing-La-Fab/README.md

 ## About the tournament

-Inspired by Real Madrid's youth academy
+Inspired by the idea of youth academy
 and a similar goal to _find players_ among the youth (and unnoticed),
-La Fabrica is a tournament hosted by football players of JECRC Foundation, Jaipur.
+La Fabrica (La Masia was already taken :p) is a tournament
+hosted by football players of JECRC Foundation, Jaipur.

 Brainchild of Kamal Singh Saroha (passing batch 2018),
 the tournament has had _four seasons_ so far with two different formats ,